luis901101/oauth_webauth/README.md

 ```

 ## Usage
-This plugin offers a widget `OAuthWebView` which handles all the authorization/authentication and navigation logic; this widget can be used in any widget tree of your current app or as an individual authentication screen.
+- This plugin offers a widget `OAuthWebView` which handles all the authorization/authentication and navigation logic; this widget can be used in any widget tree of your current app or as an individual authentication screen.
 For individual authentication screen it offers the widget `OAuthWebScreen` which can be started as a new route and also handles the Android back button to navigate backward when applies.
+- In addition, this plugin offers a simple widget `BaseWebView` which may be useful for cases in which you need to handle a link to your Auth server, let's say for email confirmation, or password reset, etc. This widget will handle the web UI and automatically get back to you when loaded any of the specified `redirectUrls`.
+The `BaseWebView` widget works very similar to `OAuthWebView`, it can be used in any widget tree of your current app or as an individual screen.
+For individual screen it offers the widget `BaseWebScreen` which can be started as a new route and also handles the Android back button to navigate backward when applies.
-**NOTE**: both widgets can be extended to change/improve its features.
+**NOTE**: all widgets can be extended to change/improve its features.

+## OAuthWebView
 #### An authorization/authentication process can get 3 outputs.
 1. User successfully authenticates
 2. An error occurred during authorization/authentication, or maybe certificate validation failed